My Preaching Pen

 "Only one point!?!!" says the man, now visibly shaken.
 Then he recalls, "Well, I started a soup kitchen in my city and worked in a shelter for homeless veterans."

-"Bingo, 100 points!
-Come on in!"
+"Bingo, 95 points!
+Come on in!" says the angel.

 Religious Jokes . . .
-Just For Fun
+Just for Fun

 People were in their pews talking at church.
 Suddenly, Satan appeared at the front of the building.